Technical demo: Bibliotheca

 | commit | love-demo @ 0a423f85..955a3e09 |

-At the end of this commit sequence, I generated binary vertex
+At the end of this commit sequence, I generated binary vertex attribute data

-attribute data containing position, normal, and texture coordinates in
+containing position, normal, and texture coordinates in

 the position_normal_texture.vtx file.
-This is
+This is deliberately in

-deliberately in precisely the form that is convenient for direct
+precisely the form that is convenient for direct upload to graphics unit video

 The (Love2D 12.0) vertex attribute declaration is also updated to account for the additional vertex attributes, and I hastily wrote functions to produce projection, view and rotation matrices.